 Turtles All The Way Down by John Green

 The bestselling author of emotional and heart wrenching young-adult novels, John Green reveals his fifth solo novel about a sixteen-year-old girl named Aza who suffers from Obsessive-Compulsive Disorder.
 Aza and her best friend Daisy, go in search of a missing fugitive billionaire to receive the reward of $100,000.
 The book talks about how the disease affects Aza’s relationships with those close to her while in search of the billionaire.
 Green, who himself suffered from OCD has been praised for his attention to detail regarding the disease in this book.

 Written by the same author who wrote autobiographies of Steve Jobs, Einstein and Benjamin Franklin, comes another compelling autobiography of the Renaissance man, Leonardo da Vinci.
 Walter Isaacson narrates the story of the artist and describes his traits, habits and skills that turned him into one of the most iconic men in history.
 Discover new facts of Leonardo da Vinci’s life that were previously unknown until very recently.
 Walter Isaacson connects Leonardo’s art to his science.
 Read about a passionate man who inspires the readers to think differently and strive in one’s passion.

 Auggie & Me: Three Wonder Stories by R.J.
 Palacio

 After the success of Wonder, a story about a boy, August Pullman who was born with a facial deformity, Auggie & Me captures the story from three different points of view.
-The stories are told from the perspective of Julian, the bully; Christopher, Auggie’s oldest friend and Charlotte, Auggie’s new friend at school.
-Giving a fresh look at the story, Auggie & Me compels readers to look at story from three different angles and understand that things aren’t always as they seem.
+The stories are told from the perspective of Julian, the bully; Christopher, Auggie’s oldest friend, and Charlotte, Auggie’s new friend at school.
+Giving a fresh look at the story, Auggie & Me compels readers to look at the story from three different angles and understand that things aren’t always as they seem.